Martin Fillo

 Martin Fillo (born 7 February 1986) is a Czech professional footballer who plays as a right winger.

 Fillo is a former Czech Republic international and has played domestic football in the Czech Republic, Norway, England and Germany.
-He played Czech top-flight football for Viktoria Plzeň, Mladá Boleslav, 1.
-FK Příbram, FK Teplice, FC Baník Ostrava and FC Trinity Zlín.
+He played Czech top-flight football for Viktoria Plzeň, Mladá Boleslav, Příbram, Teplice, Baník Ostrava and Zlín.

 Playing career

 Viktoria Plzeň

 After beginning his youth career with TJ Košutka Plzeň and SK Plzeň 1894, Fillo joined the youth system at Viktoria Plzeň in 1996.
 He began his senior career with 2.
 Liga club and helped it to promotion to the First League during the 2004–05 season.
 In his first full season in the top flight, he made 29 appearances and scored five goals, as Plzeň narrowly avoided relegation.
 He played 15 matches and scored five goals during the 2007–08 season, before making his last appearance for the club in December 2007.